graumannm/Dengue_Prediction/README.md

 Creating interaction feature: After exploring the data, it became clear that there was a relationship between humidity, temperature and case numbers.
 We found that above 42% humidity and 24 degrees celsius is when mosquitos thrive.
 Data was then categorised as either meeting this criteria (1), or not (0).

 Model training: We experimented with various classifiers, such as decision trees, random forests, and support vector machines (SVM), to identify the best-performing model.
 We trained these models using the preprocessed and normalised data.

+Grid search: We conducted a grid search to extract the best parameters, depending on the training data, that we split further into train and test.

-Model evaluation: We evaluated the performance of each model using appropriate evaluation metrics, such as mean squared error (MSE) or mean absolute error (MAE), to assess their predictive capabilities.
+Model evaluation: We evaluated the performance of each model using appropriate evaluation metrics, in our case the mean squared error (MSE), to assess their predictive capabilities.

 Prediction: Once we selected the best model based on its performance, we used it to make predictions on future case numbers.